Over a 40-year time horizon, even someone earning minimum wage can become a millionaire.

 The remaining 30% ($1,800/month, or $21,600/year) you expect from indirect real estate investments.
 If you earn a reliable 8% return on these, you would need $270,000 invested (8% of $270,000 = $21,600).

 So how much money do you need to retire at 40?
-In total, this example comes to $601,429 that you need to invest to generate $6,000/month in passive income.
+In total, this example comes to $601,429 invested in retirement savings to generate $6,000/month in passive income.
 No small feat, but far from impossible over a ten-year time horizon.
 Remember, each year your passive income will rise as you add to these investments.
-You can funnel that extra income directly into more income-producing investments, to snowball your income faster and faster over time.
+You can funnel that extra income directly into more passive income streams, to snowball your income faster over time.

 (article continues below)

 Investing Capital: Boost Your Savings Rate